Spectral theorems for positive algebra homomorphisms: Ups and downs

-The proof of part~\ref{3_part:pulling_back_ups_and_downs_2} is similar, using the monotone convergence theorem for decreasing sequences; see \EXTREF{\cref{1_res:monotone_convergence_theorem_for_decreasing_sequences}}{Corollary~6.9}{de_jeu_jiang:2021a}.
-It is even slightly easier because the then occurring pointwise limit function is already automatically finite valued.
+The proof of part~\ref{3_part:pulling_back_ups_and_downs_2} is similar, using the monotone convergence theorem for decreasing sequences; see \cite[Corollary~6.10]{de_jeu_jiang:2022a}.
+It is even slightly easier because the then occurring pointwise limit function is already automatically finite-valued.